FabianLauer/chrome-vs-code/README.md

 To do this, Chrome VS Code runs a proxy server in the extension process through which requests are redirected.
 While not particularly elegant, it allows to circumvent the SOP.

+## Using
+Download latest vsix file (https://github.com/FabianLauer/chrome-vs-code/blob/master/chrome-vs-code-0.0.1.vsix) and install it in VS Code manually.
+Go to Extension -> Click "..." and there is "Install from VSIX".
+Restart vscode.
+Commands(Ctrl+Shift+p): "Open Web Browser" and "Open Web Browser ( Split View)"

 ## Contributing